 Postscript (November 2017)

 In Nestroyana 3/4 (2016), the journal of the Internationale Nestroy-Gesellschaft, Walter Obermaier, the editor of the Nestroy Dokumente, republished the above information related to Nestroy's previously unknown son.
 He gave credit to my publication, graciously praised my research, and tried to explain this belated discovery and the negligence of Nestroy scholars as follows: "This musicologist [Dr. Lorenz] is a proven researcher of sources, in particular meticulous research concerning persons in which he relies not least on archival material and the online portal Matricula where for several years the records of many parishes can be retrieved."
 Obermaier's statement is based on a misunderstanding.
 My discovery had nothing to do with Matricula.
 I discovered the existence of Nestroy's son Adolph already in 2011, at a time when the Viennese parish records had not yet been digitized.
-I have been conducting research in Vienna's parish archives for more than 17 years and, owing to my good relations to several parish secretaries, I was able to scrutinize material that no other present-day researcher has seen.
+I have been conducting research in Vienna's parish archives for more than 20 years and, owing to my good relations to several parish secretaries, I was able to scrutinize material that no other present-day researcher has seen.
 During my long work in the parishes, I never met a Nestroy scholar.
 The records of the St. Karl parish may have been inaccessible to Bruno Hampel before WWII, but since then, thanks to the friendliness of the parish priest and his secretary Josef Machaček, for several decades the records of this parish have been easily accessible to researchers.
 And yet, no Nestroy scholar ever bothered to visit the beautiful Vienna headquarter of the Knights of the Cross with the Red Star.
 It was always so much easier to copy Hampel's flawed article from 1928.
 Symptomatic of Obermaier's flawed perspective is the fact that – like countless of his colleagues – he is obviously holding the belief that the Vienna church records have been completely digitized.
 This is a misconception.
 The digitization of these records was done by people who had no previous knowledge of the actual holdings of the parish archives.
 These people came to the parishes like managers of a foreign corporation and often decided on a whim which series of books should be digitized.
 No experts on Viennese parish archives were ever consulted by Matricula which resulted in important sources being completely ignored.
-The supposed completeness of digitization, that is currently presented to the public, is pure fiction.
+The supposed completeness of digitization, which is currently being presented to the public, is pure fiction.